YCAMInterlab/ofxTimeline/README.md

 # WORK IN PROGRESS - DO NOT PUBLICIZE #
-This project is part of a 3 month research residency at YCAM.
+This project is part of a three month research residency at YCAM.
 I'm prototyping the code and philosophy in public, inviting many of you who have found your way here to share and contribute ideas.
 I hope that after the residency I can publish a developed theory and practice together.
 For the moment however it's important that this project stay under the radar as the ideas are still in formation.

 Thanks!